 We went from fog to sun, cool and damp to warm and dry, and back again to fog.
 There were many twists and turns along the way and we had to adjust to enjoy the ride.

-But we were prepared for whatever the journey might bring and enjoyed our trek through back roads and small towns.
+But we were prepared for whatever the journey might bring and enjoyed our trek through back roads and small towns and thoroughly enjoyed exploring the Ojai Valley by motorcycle.